klarna-incubator/mleko/README.md

 ## Acknowledgements

-The development of `mleko` was significantly influenced by existing work of the following individuals:
+The development of `mleko` was influenced by existing work of the following individuals:

 - **Felipe Breve Siola** ([fsiola](https://github.com/fsiola))
 - **Sai Ma** ([metanouvelle](https://github.com/metanouvelle))